-The class will emphasize participation in synchronous (live) sessions in class of 2 hours a week and another 2 hours of practicum of synchronous meetings at the Writing Center; however, if students find themselves unable to participate due to technology, caregiving obligations, economic disruption, health risk, or illness, they can work with faculty to pursue alternate options to earn related credit.
+The class will emphasize participation in synchronous (live) class 2 hours a week and another 2 hours of practicum of synchronous meetings at the Writing Center; however, if students find themselves unable to participate due to technology, caregiving obligations, economic disruption, health risk, or illness, they can work with faculty to pursue alternate options to earn related credit.
 Students should have reliable access to Zoom and be able to access the internet with ease to connect with Canvas and class materials provided on the web.

 2 - Writing or Education

-Selected Articles from J-Stor and online sources, to be determined
+Selected Articles from JSTOR and online sources, to be determined.

 Course Reference Numbers